RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 **drain flag**: Enables drain mode, ensuring all available data is processed before shutdown.
 - Useful for handling intermittent or delayed data arrivals gracefully.

+**Preemptible VM's**
+- They are highly affordable, short-lived compute instances suitable for **batch jobs and fault-tolerant workloads**.
+- Preemptible VMs are significantly **cheaper than regular VMs**, making them an attractive option for cost-sensitive workloads.
+- Preemptible VMs have a maximum runtime of **24 hours**.
+- Use Preemptible VMs only for **secondary workers as they do not run HDFS**.
+- Use **less than 30% preemptible Vm's** for secondary workers.
+- Use **Cloud Storage** for persistent storage.

 ## Cloud DataProc
 - Cloud Dataproc is a *fully managed service* that allows you to run Apache Hadoop and Apache Spark clusters on GCP.
 -  Dataproc is great choice for quickly migrating Hadoop and Spark jobs into GCP.